Pumpkin Cream Cheese Muffins

 Post may contain affiliate links.
 Read my disclosure policy.

-These decadent pumpkin cream cheese muffins are topped with sweet cream cheese that melts into the tops as they bake.
-Ready in just 30 minutes, these moist pumpkin muffins will be a new family favorite!
+These are the original swirled pumpkin cream cheese muffins with sweet cream cheese that melts into the tops of moist pumpkin muffins as they bake.
+Ready in just 30 minutes, make a double batch because these muffins are guaranteed to be a new family favorite!

 • Impressive: If you are looking for a touch of sophistication, these swirled beauties are sure to impress with thick ribbons of cream cheese that melt right into the top of the pumpkin muffins as they bake.

-• Extra Moist: These pumpkin cream cheese muffins are pure melt-in-your-mouth goodness and use an entire can of pumpkin to keep them moist with no leftover pumpkin to worry about.
+• Extra Moist: These pumpkin cream cheese muffins are pure melt-in-your-mouth goodness.
+Just like my pumpkin bread recipe, they use an entire can of pumpkin to keep them moist, with no leftover pumpkin to worry about.

-• Crowd-Pleaser: You might want to make a double batch, because these pumpkin cheesecake muffins tend to disappear FAST!
+• Crowd-Pleaser: You might want to make a double batch, because these pumpkin cheesecake muffins disappear FAST!

-If you love pumpkin as much as I do make sure to also check out my bakery style classic pumpkin muffins, sweet pumpkin streusel muffins or these pumpkin oatmeal muffins.
+If you love pumpkin as much as I do make sure to also check out my cinnamon-sugar donut pumpkin muffins, sweet pumpkin streusel muffins or these pumpkin oatmeal muffins.

 • Pumpkin Puree: I use a 15 oz can of pumpkin.
 Make sure it is pure pumpkin puree, not pumpkin pie filling which is already sweetened.

-• Sugar: I use a combination of granulated sugar and light brown sugar.
+• Sugar: I use a combination of granulated sugar and light brown sugar for the best consistency and sweetness, but you can use just one kind of sugar if you prefer.

-• Vegetable Oil: For an extra-moist muffin I recommend using oil, however you can use melted butter instead.
+• Vegetable Oil: For an extra-moist muffin I recommend using oil, however you can use melted and slightly cooled butter instead.

-• Cream Cheese: Use full fat cream cheese for the best taste and texture.
+• Cream Cheese: Use full-fat cream cheese (not low fat) for the best taste and texture.

-• Egg Yolk: Used for richness and to help with the texture of the swirl.
+• Egg Yolk: This is used for richness and to help with the texture of the cream cheese swirl.

 Pumpkin muffin with cream cheese on a plate with the muffin liner pulled off.